 Cave du Fromager

-This cheese cellar has attracted earned plaudits for its cheese shop on Benoit Bunico street in the old town.
+This cheese cellar with a main shop on Benoit Bunico street in the old town presents a fine selection of local and international cheeses.

 Americans missing their lobster fix wll love these lobster rolls filled with guacamole, cheddar cheese or lemon butter.